o3de/o3de.org/content/docs/user-guide/scripting/script-canvas/editor-reference/text-replacement.md

 ### Example: Updating translation files

-In this scenario, we do not need to generate a new translation file, instead we just need to edit it.
+In this scenario, you don't need to generate a new translation file.
+Instead you only need to edit it.

 1. Right-click on any of the nodes under AWSGameLiftPlayer.